 You now see the predicted responses from this particular blend - the centroid.
 The Factors Tool opens along with the Point Prediction Tool.
 Move the tool as needed by clicking and dragging the top border.
 You can also drag the handy sliders on the component gauges to view other blends.
 Note that in a mixture you can only vary two of the three components independently.
 Can you find a combination that produces viscosity of 43?
-(Hint: push Urea up a bit.)
+(Hint: push Urea up a tiny bit.)
 Don’t try too hard, because in the next section of this tutorial you will make use of Design-Expert’s optimization features to accomplish this objective.

 Click the Sheet button to get a convenient entry form for specific component values.
 Be careful though, because the ingredients must add up to the fixed total you specified earlier: 9 wt %.
 Design-Expert makes adjustments as you go — perhaps in ways you do not anticipate.
 Don’t worry: If you get too far off, simply press Default to return to the centroid.